monolithgoon/install-ubuntu-prod-server-apps/README.md

-# Ubutnu 22.0+ Server Package Installation Automation Script
+# Ubuntu 22.0+ Server Setup Provisioning Script - Automated Package Installer

 ## _Overview_
 This script automates the installation of various tools and packages for a fresh Ubuntu production server using Bash.

 The script is organized into sections, each responsible for installing and configuring a specific application.

-The script is intended to be executed using the Bash interpreter.
+It is intended to be executed using the Bash interpreter.
 The shebang at the beginning (`#!/usr/bin/env bash`) ensures that the script is interpreted using Bash.

 ## _Supported Ubuntu Version_
-This script works flawlessly on this version of Ubuntu
+This script works flawlessly on the following version of Ubuntu:

 ```bash
 Distributor ID: Ubuntu
 Description:    Ubuntu 22.04.3 LTS